kubasejdak/platform/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+**Brief overview of the feature or problems, that it should address** A clear and concise description of what can be improved or added to the project.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+**Formal requirements (definition of done)**
+[ ] List of requirements, that should be met in order to mark this issue as done.

+**Possible solutions/implementations to consider** Present possible solutions, directions or even code samples that could be used as inspiration for this feature.

-**Additional context**
+**Attachments and other context**
-Add any other context or screenshots about the feature request here.
+Add any other context (e.g. logs, screenshots) that is relevant to this issue.

+1. List of the included files with description.